I’ve taught middle school grammar before. Here are a few tricks I developed to make grammar for middle school meaningful.

 Provide direct instruction.

 Of course a grammar worksheet or workbook should not be the only grammar instruction.
 Direct instruction, however, provides the basics and can be useful.
 Don’t dismiss this tool.
+Students should know definitions, examples, and lists.
+Always use the workbook and then apply those concepts to student writing and the literature from class.
+Whatever grammar programs for middle school you use, direct instruction will be a piece.

 For instance on pages 194-195 of The English Grammar Workbook for Grades 6, 7, and 8, I have a lesson on connotation and denotation.
 Students should understand the meanings of these words, but after they do, have fun!
-Start with the sample sentences (pictured below) and invent other sentences.
+Start with the sample sentences and invent other sentences.
 Tell students to play with words in the dictionary.
 Ask them to:

 - Make a sentence that no one in our culture would use because of the connotation.